cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 <DocsImage src="/img/guides/core-concepts/cypress-app/spec-explorer.png" alt="The Spec Explorer"></DocsImage>

-On choosing your browser in the Launchpad, you'll be presented with a list of your specs, their names, locations, and data from your latest recorded runs.
+On choosing your browser in the Launchpad, you'll be presented with a list of your specs, their names, locations, and information about your latest recorded runs.
 Here you can launch specs by clicking them, create new blank or example specs, or search specs by name (handy for large test suites).

-We've made the following spec metadata available directly in the Spec Explorer:
+We've made the following spec data available directly in the Spec Explorer:

 #### Last updated

+This column tells you when the code of this spec was last updated, using local file data from git or your own filesystem.
+It surfaces the change history of your tests, so you can quickly find the most relevant specs as you’re browsing your project.

-This column shows when the code of this spec was last updated, using your local system's own metadata.
-This metadata will vary from machine to machine, as it reflects the state of the code as stored on that computer.
+This column will vary from machine to machine, as it reflects the state of the code as stored on that computer.

 #### Latest runs

 This column shows the last time the spec was run, and the last four returned statuses.
+With this intelligence you can monitor, run, and fix tests locally within CI workflows, and then further dig into your results by clicking through to the Dashboard.

-This metadata comes from the Dashboard (see [note above](#Overview)) so should be the same everywhere.
+The runs data is sourced from the Dashboard (see [note above](#Overview)) so should be the same everywhere.

 #### Average duration

-This column shows the average time taken to run the entire spec file, over the last four runs.
-Again, this metadata comes from the Dashboard.
+This column indicates the time taken to run the entire spec file, averaged over the last four runs, so that you can quickly identify and take action to improve the performance of your long-running tests.

+Again, this analysis comes from the Dashboard.

 ### Project Runs